 After you have made an appointment for a COVID-19 vaccination at a County-led POD (point of dispensing), you should receive an email confirmation or vaccine ID number indicating your appointment details.
 A print-out of the appointment confirmation or ID number must be presented at the POD for vaccination.
-A photo ID and indication of employment (if within a population which requires employment for vaccine eligibility) must be presented, as well.
-Indication of employment may include an employment ID card, letter from an employer, or a pay stub, depending upon the specific priority status.
+A photo ID and/or consent for a minor, must be presented, as well.

 This does not sign you up for a vaccine appointment.
 After you fill out the Vaccine Notification Request form on the County’s Vaccine Resource Center, your information will be added to a County mailing list, and you will receive email updates on vaccination availability, when you may be eligible to receive the vaccine, and how to schedule an appointment.

 Emails will come from firstname.lastname@example.org and may be signed by the Ulster County Department of Health and Mental Health, County Executive Pat Ryan, or other Ulster County government departments who have information to convey about the COVID-19 vaccine.
 Be sure to monitor your email’s spam folder.